w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 Fees on the Polkadot Relay Chain are calculated based on three parameters:

-- A per-byte fee (also known as the "length fee").
+- A weight fee
-- A weight fee.
+- A length fee
 - A tip (optional).

-The length fee is the product of a constant per-byte fee and the size of the transaction in bytes.

-Weights are a fixed number designed to manage the time it takes to validate a block.
-Each transaction has a base weight that accounts for the overhead of inclusion (e.g. signature verification) as well as a dispatch weight that accounts for the time to execute the transaction.
+Weights are a fixed number designed to manage the time to validate a block.
+Each transaction has a base weight that accounts for the overhead of inclusion (e.g. signature verification) and a dispatch weight that accounts for the weight of a transaction (the time to execute the transaction).
+The weights in the runtime are converted to a fee.

+The weight fee is the sum of the base weight + sum of the total weight consumed by call(s).

+The length fee is a per-byte fee multiplier for the size of the transaction in bytes.

+Together, these fees constitute the inclusion fee.
-The total weight is multiplied by a per-weight fee to calculate the transaction's weight fee.
+The inclusion fee is the base fee + length fee + adjusted weight fee.

-Tips are an optional transaction fee that users can add to give a transaction higher priority.

-Together, these three fees constitute the inclusion fee.
-This fee is deducted from the sender's account prior to transaction execution.
-A portion of the fee will go to the block producer and the remainder will go to the [Treasury](learn-treasury.md).
-At Polkadot's genesis, this is set to 20% and 80%, respectively.
+This is the minimum a user pays for a transaction.
+The inclusion fee is deducted from the sender's account before transaction execution.
+A portion of the fee will go to the block author, and the remainder will go to the [Treasury](learn-treasury.md).
+This is 20% and 80%, respectively.

+Tips are an optional transaction fee that users can add.
+Tips are not part of the inclusion fee and are included on top of the inclusion fee, only for signed transactions.
+The entire tip goes directly to the block author.

 ## Block Limits and Transaction Priority